 Per ICSA PR, type III PFDs must be worn at all times while afloat.
 Participating sailors should bring their own PFDs.
 USNA rules require that PFDs be worn PRIOR to boarding the boats.
 All competitors must wear close-toed shoes while aboard the boats.

 Drinking Water

-There is no drinking water available on the boats.
+Drinking water will not be provided on the boats.
 Please be sure to bring enough for both your competitors and anyone onboard the spectator boat.